-Grow Earthy plants are among the easiest to grow but that doesn’t mean you can’t kill them.
-In the saddest cases, plants were loved to death with constant watering but a few died of thirst.
+Grow Earthy plants are among the easiest to grow, but that doesn’t mean you can’t kill them.
+In the saddest cases, plants were loved to death with constant watering.
+A few died of thirst.
 Some got sunburn.
 Others grew pale and weak straining for light.
 How do you find a balance and provide the perfect conditions for your new plant?
 Follow these tips and remember: healthy roots = happy plant.

 overwatering vs underwatering